signalfx/apmworkshop/apm/k8s/README.md

 This is the last lab of the [APM Instrumentation Workshop](../workshop-steps/3-workshop-labs.md)

-#### K8S Step 8: Deploy Java example
+#### K8S Step 8: Deploy OpenTelemetry Java example

-In the `./apmworkshop/apm/k8s/java-sfx` directory is a dockerized example of Splunk Java instrumentation
+In the `./apmworkshop/apm/k8s/java-otel` directory is a dockerized example of Splunk Java instrumentation

 This can be deployed in your k3s cluster with the Splunk SignalFx agent already running...
 Note that auto-gen testing containers do not generate Service Dashboard metrics due to the 'incomplete' nature of a get-only span...